 If a family member has been told they have OCD, you have surely asked "What can I do to help?"
 Below is a guide of things you can do to help.
 This page is intended for family members of older teens and adults with OCD.
 If your child has OCD, there is a wealth of information for families of children and teens with OCD on our OCD in Kids website.

 Education is the first step.
-The more you learn, the more you will be able to help the person with OCD.
+The more you learn, the more you will be able to understand and help the person with OCD.
 Get started by:

 - Visiting the About OCD section on this website to learn about causes, treatments, and more.

 - Reading books on OCD.

 - Becoming a member of the International OCD Foundation to receive our quarterly OCD Newsletter with information on the latest treatments and research, and to stay connected to the IOCDF community.

 - Attending an OCD support group for family members.